ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 Instead a suitable error shall be emitted.

 ## 11.0 Calculations

+Below is a detailed section in how imputation is calculated.

 In order to calculate a fully imputed target variable, one possible formulation is as follows: